Treatment options for women with a new diagnosis

 Making some small changes can make your recovery easier.

-At the hospital you’ll be examined (checked over) and given some tests to make sure you’re physically fit enough to have surgery.
-Your surgeon will explain what will happen during the operation.
-It's often difficult for the surgeon to know exactly how much surgery you'll need until they begin to operate, so they may discuss different possibilities and options with you.
-Surgery will also confirm the stage and grade of the cancer, which isn’t possible to do just through scans.
+At the hospital you will be examined and given some tests to check that you’re well enough to have surgery.
+Your surgeon will tell you what will happen during the operation.
+It’s often difficult for the surgeon to know exactly how much surgery you will need until they begin to operate, so they may talk to you about the different possibilities and options.

-• The omentum (a sheet of fat that hangs within the tummy).
-This is known as an omentectomy.
+• the omentum (a sheet of fat that hangs within the tummy).

 • peritoneum (a large, thin, flexible sheet of tissue that covers the organs inside your tummy)

-• occasionally it may be necessary to remove your spleen (an organ in the upper left side of your tummy that forms part of your immune system)
+• spleen (an organ in the upper left side of your tummy that makes up part of your immune system).

-If surgery is needed on the bowel, most of the time the affected part of the bowel can be removed and the two ends put back together again (this is called an anastomosis).
+If you have surgery on the bowel, most of the time the affected part of the bowel can be removed and the two ends put back together again.
+This is called an anastomosis.
 But sometimes this isn’t possible or safe and your body will need a new way for your faeces (poo) to be passed.
-In this situation, your surgeon will make an opening through your abdominal (tummy) wall and bring the end of the bowel through it.
-This is called the creation of a stoma or ostomy (an artificial opening).
+In this situation your surgeon will make an opening through your abdominal wall (tummy) and bring the end of the bowel through it.
+This is called the creation of a stoma or ostomy.

 After your surgery

-Surgery puts your body through a lot of stress so it's important to allow time to heal and recover.
-In the first weeks after your surgery you should take things very gently and give yourself lots of time to rest.
-Listen to your body as you slowly increase your level of activity: it'll tell you how far you can go and what you can take on, depending on how you feel.
+Surgery puts your body through a lot of stress, so it’s very important to give yourself time to heal and recover.
+In the first weeks after your surgery you should take things very gently, allowing yourself plenty of time to rest.
+Listen to your body as you slowly do more activity.
+It will tell you how far you can go and what you can take on, depending on how you feel.

-You'll be given blood thinning injections for 28 days after surgery as well as compression stockings to wear.
-These gently squeeze the legs and will help reduce the risk of blood clots in your legs and lungs.
+You will be given compression stockings to wear.
+These gently squeeze the legs and will help reduce the risk of blood clots developing in your legs and lungs.
+You will also be given blood thinning injections for 28 days after surgery to reduce the risk of blood clots.
 You can reduce this risk more by:

-• Wriggling your toes when you're sitting or lying down.
+• Moving your toes when you are sitting or lying down.

 Chemotherapy